Who We Are

 What We Do

-Our largest and most pressing challenges—climate change, the need for clean air and water, rapidly changing population dynamics, social justice, and the ongoing impacts of an historic pandemic—are happening at a pace and scale that demand that we work together to solve them.
+Our largest and most pressing challenges—climate change, the need for clean air and water, social and environmental justice concerns, and the ongoing impacts of an historic pandemic—are happening at a pace and scale that demand that we work together to solve them.

 With this common understanding as our foundation, we bring together those doing landscape stewardship to help create a California where everyone can see their role in caring for and sustaining the places that are vital to our collective well-being.